California Bicycle Accident Lawyers

 As fuel prices continue to increase, the number of adults adopting cycling for necessity rather than recreation is likely to increase.
 If bicycle transportation indeed increases, so will the circumstances that bring about most bicycle accidents and injuries.

 Many factors can make a bicycle accident case difficult to litigate.
-The complexities of a bike accident case often make it appropriate to use expert witnesses, whose knowledge and ability to communicate to a judge or jury can make a difference in your outcome.
+The complexities of a case often make it appropriate to use expert witnesses, whose knowledge and ability to communicate to a judge or jury can make a difference in your outcome.
 Expert witnesses may be needed to analyze and testify about: